Jewelry Care

 Why Is Your Jewelry So Cheap?
 Is It Sweatshop-Made Crap??

 Absolutely not!
 It's cheap for "designer" jewelry because we're smart, practical and unpretentious.
-We use mostly glass and crystal instead of gems, and plated base metals and zinc alloy pewter instead of solid gold and silver.
+No, it's not solid gold and silver, and that's not a bad thing - because let's face it, not everyone has the budget for that!
+So we use crystal instead of gems, and silver plated brass and pewter instead of precious metals.
 We buy in medium to large quantities direct from major distributors to save on costs, and make products in small batches to save space.
-Our studio is small, private and home-based, so there's very little overhead costs, and there's only 1 regular employee: the owner/designer herself! (occasionally we get help, but it's usually just her!).
-Also, we don't believe in charging an arm and a leg "just because we can".
+Our studio is small, private and home-based, so there's very little overhead costs, and there's only 1 regular year-round employee: the owner/designer herself! (occasionally we get help and feature other designers though).
+Also, we don't believe in charging an arm and a leg "just because we can"!

 I Have Metal Allergies.
 Am I Going To Have A Reaction?